asauve83/ud036_StarterCode/README.md

 # asauve83's favorite movies
 A website that displays my favorite movies.

+## Dependencies
+* Python 2.7 installation is a requirement to run this application.

 ## Ingredients
 * media.py